Amsterdam/external-data-scrapers/api/src/apps/ov/README.md

 * other

 Multiple sets with different slices are supported.
 For every compacted row the distance and time will be stored.

+[sum_ov_tramlines.sql](../../../deploy/ovlookup_data/sum_ov_tramlines.sql) saves the 'GVB' tramlines only as a smaller subset in a new table.
+The [trajectories_tramlines_govi.geojson](../../deploy/ovlookup_data/trajectories_tramlines_govi.geojson) file contains the multiline coordinates of the tram routes that is mapped to the summarized routes.
+The file is loaded manually to the database.